Palladius of Galatia

 Palladius of Galatia (Παλλάδιος Γαλατίας) was a Christian chronicler and the bishop of Helenopolis in Bithynia.
 He was a devoted disciple of Saint John Chrysostom.
 He is best remembered for his work, the Lausiac History.
 He was also the author of the Dialogue on the Life of Chrysostom.

-Palladius is a saint in the Coptic Orthodox Church and in the Syrian Orthodox Church, wherein he is given the honorific title, The Solitary.
+Palladius is a saint in the Coptic Orthodox Church and in the Syrian Orthodox Church, wherein he is given the honorific title "The Solitary".
 His feast day is November 29.

 Life

 Early life

 Palladius was born in Galatia in 363 or 364.
 He dedicated himself to the monastic life in 386 or soon thereafter, residing in the Mount of Olives.

 Travels

 Palladius travelled to Egypt to meet the prototypical Desert Fathers (Christian monks).
 In 388, he arrived in Alexandria.
-Around 390 he passed on to Nitria in Egypt, visiting the famous Abba Or of Nitria.
-A year later he travelled southwest to a district in the desert known as Cellia (also spelled Kellia).
+Around 390 he passed on to Nitria in Egypt, visiting the famous monk Or of Nitria.
+A year later, he travelled southwest to Kellia, an Egyptian Christian monastic community spread out over many square kilometers in the Nitrian Desert about 40 miles south of Alexandria.